 There is something to be learned from someone else’s breastfeeding story.
-Here you will find those breastfeeding hardships, trials and joys and triumphs to motivate other moms who are thinking of breastfeeding or who are struggling with breastfeeding.
+Here you will find those breastfeeding hardships, trials and joys and triumphs to motivate those who are thinking of breastfeeding, or who are struggling to breastfeed.

 Elsabe Rabe, who is 22, lives in Limpopo, South Africa and shares her story…

 Since the day I found out I was pregnant, I knew I wanted to breastfeed.
 Yes, if I have to be really honest with you, thinking about a baby sucking on your breasts was kind of weird at first.
-But after learning all the benefits , to mom and baby, and knowing it's the way God created us to feed our babies, I just knew it was what I wanted to do.
+But after learning all the benefits, to mom and baby, and knowing it's the way God created us to feed our babies, I just knew it was what I wanted to do.
 I never even considered bottles or formula, I was too determined.
-I was also aware that sometimes there really are medical (or other) reasons that would prevent you from breastfeeding, but I kept praying it wouldn't happen to me and I felt confident, knowing my mother also breastfed me and my sister for a year more or less each.
+I was also aware that sometimes there really are medical (or other) reasons that would prevent you from breastfeeding, but I kept praying it wouldn't happen to me, and I felt confident, knowing my mother also breastfed my sister and I for a year more or less each.

 The very first time they helped me put Jayden to the breast in hospital, the sisters said Jayden was a little Electrolux!
-It was sooo encouraging to hear that and it made me feel like I made the right choice.
-The "weirdness" disappeared and the bonding began...
+It was so encouraging to hear that, and it made me feel like I made the right choice.
+The "weirdness" disappeared, and the bonding began...

 It was quite an adaptation for me to learn to cope with broken sleep and coping with a tiny little person who was 98% dependent on me alone.
 But in just the same way it was an amazing sense of worth to know I am the only one that can nourish and feed this baby.
 Every time someone came to visit and Jayden started crying because he got hungry, I got this little thrill to know I alone can give him what he needs.
 Wow! :o)

 My support system was also really great.
-As I mentioned earlier, my mom breastfed us so that gave me a good head start.
-Hubby was 100% for it and from the start, his contribution was to bring Jayden to me through the night when he needed a feed.
-I rarely got up at night, and it's still that way after 2 and half years.
+As I mentioned earlier, my mom breastfed us, so that gave me a good head start.
+Hubby was 100% for it, and from the beginning, his contribution was to bring Jayden to me through the night when he needed a feed.
+I rarely got up at night, and it's still that way after 2 and a half years.
 I'm not a night person at all and need at least 8 or 9 hours sleep to function properly, whereas Hubby only needs 4 or 5 hours.
 We compliment each other perfectly in that sense.

 I also fed him on demand, not schedule.
 My view is that we don't get hungry at the same time every day, so why do we think our babies do?
-It was so convenient to just lift my shirt and latch him on, wherever, whenever.
+It was so convenient just to lift my shirt and latch him on, wherever, whenever.
 No waiting, no preparing, no sterilizing, no screaming baby.
-(Almost seemed to good to be true lol!)
+(Almost seemed too good to be true lol!)

 He self-weaned round about 16 or 17 months.
 I can't tell you how much I miss that special time and I would've loved to keep going till at least two years, but I knew he had a great start to life and that the time was right for him, not me.